astropy/astropy/docs/development/workflow/development_workflow_advanced.rst

    What remote repository is ``remote/origin``?
 Try ``git remote -v`` to see the URLs for the remote.
 They will point to your github fork.

-   Now you want to connect to the `Astropy github`_ repository, so you can merge in changes from the trunk::
+   Now you want to connect to the `Astropy GitHub`_ repository, so you can merge in changes from the trunk::

     cd astropy